Trump says 'nuclear weapons issue is a hoax' after Washington Post report | Law-Order

 - United States

-Former U.S. President Donald Trump said on Friday on social media that the "nuclear weapons issue is a hoax", responding to a Washington Post report that FBI agents sought nuclear documents in a search of his Florida home earlier this week.
+Former U.S. President Donald Trump said on Friday on social media that the "nuclear weapons issue is a hoax" in response to a Washington Post report that FBI agents sought nuclear documents in a search of his Florida home earlier this week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)